 Like our bodies, plants need certain metals to grow and be healthy.
 Understanding how different plants behave in different environments can help find valuable mineral deposits or successfully restore a damaged environment.
 From the Squamish Nation’s use of plants along Howe Sound, to a cutting edge application of innovative technology pioneered by Western University, this program explores how enhanced knowledge of plants helps us move towards more sustainable practices.

 What your students will see and do:

 This program has been made possible thanks to financial support by the Jérôme H. Remick III Endowment Trust Fund via the Canadian Geological Foundation.
-We would also like to acknowledge our educational partner Prof Neil Banerjee and his team from Western University, who’s synchrotron analysis of Britannia’s rockweed inspired the program.
+We would also like to acknowledge our educational partners Prof Neil Banerjee and Dr. Lisa Van Loon and their team from Western University, who’s synchrotron analysis of Britannia’s rockweed inspired the program.